hercules-ci/flake-parts/examples/shell-environments/README.md

 terraform
 wget
 bat
-git
+nixpkgs-fmt
 ```

-You can search for more package in [nix packages](https://search.nixos.org/packages)
+You can search for more packages in [nix packages](https://search.nixos.org/packages)

 ## Usage